MoIAT promotes best practices and investment in recycled plastic food packaging

-The workshop briefed manufacturers and suppliers to Federal Law Decree No. 20 of 2015 on food contact materials, emphasizing its importance in supporting manufacturing efforts and implementing sustainable production best practices, and introduced the updates regarding adding rPET to the list of products to which ECAS Food Contact Material certificate may be granted.
+The workshop briefed manufacturers and suppliers to Federal Law Decree No. 20 of 2015 on food contact materials, emphasizing its importance in supporting manufacturing efforts and implementing sustainable production best practices, and introduced the updates regarding adding Recycled Polyethylene Terephthalate (rPET) to the list of products to which ECAS Food Contact Material certificate may be granted.

 Participants included more than 70 representatives from food manufacturing and packaging companies, suppliers, plastic recycling companies, and members of the Circular Packaging Association.
 The workshop included a presentation from MoIAT’s Standards and Technical Regulations sector, which provided a comprehensive overview of services related to food contact materials including application, safety procedures, and quality practices.